switch180/dynamodb-python-samples/encrypt-dynamodb-partition-key/README.md

 Read item with plaintext PK 123-123-1234, with decrypted plaintext PK 123-123-1234.
 Both should match.
 Read item with plaintext PK 456-456-4567, with decrypted plaintext PK 456-456-4567.
 Both should match.
 ```

+#### Why this matters
+If you use KMS En/Decrypt APIs, the ciphertext will change with each each operation.
+If you encrypt the string "1234", the ciphertext will change each time because the IV changes each time.
+This means the KMS encrypt/decrypt APIs can't be used to encrypt a DynamoDB partition key.
+AES-SIV is a standards-based way to have a static nonce, yielding the same ciphertext for a given plaintext.

+Benefits over other approaches:
+- Unlike a hash, AES-SIV is encrypted with AES using a data encryption key.
+You can't use a rainbow table to decrypt AES.
+- Unlike normal AES implementations, the IV is the same each time for a given plaintext which *I think* is the reason the ciphertext is the same.
+- Unlike a roll-your-own encryption approach, AES-SIV is documented and researched.

+This means that I can use something I know, which is a data encryption key, to encrypt a partition key that I can use to read and write a row while protecting the plaintext of the partition key.

 TL;DR: You can encrypt and your sensitive DynamoDB partition key with AES!
 You can work around the limitation of the [DynamoDB Encryption Client for Python](https://docs.aws.amazon.com/dynamodb-encryption-client/latest/devguide/python.html), which doesn't let you encrypt the partition key.